CSC3170-2022Fall/project-team-1/README.md

 - PHP files begginning with `c-` are webpages for consumers, while `p-` are for plant owners (They are not put into one directory because they are not much and staying here makes us easier to see what webpages we have).

 ## Difficulties Encountered & Solutions

+- Database design
+	- Overload of high normal forms: The data of a high normal form was not duplicated so table joins were required, which made our queries from PHP files more complicated, and thus read times were slower.
+Solution: No more normalization.
+	- Overload of indexing: Improperly created indexes adversely affected SELECT queries.
+Solution: No indexing.
+- Programming
+	- Division of work: We divided the work into frontend and backend to make our collaboration more efficiently.
+	- Backend debug: For XAMPP, we checked the web server and PHP log files for the warning and error messages to debug.
+	- Frontend improvement: We refered to the websites of big companies for enlightment.
+	- Using the backend tech to solve the frontend problem: Since many webpages share the same frontend, making it only a copy will let us modify the frontend code and mantain the consistency.
+This was achieved by `require`ing the shared frontend files.

 ## How to Execute